lukewalker2010/Udacity_SDCND_P3/writeup.md

 After the collection process, I had 24108 images.
 I randomly shuffled the data set and put 20% of the data into a validation set.
 This equated to 19286 training images and 4822 were used for validation.

+Even though it took a long time I was able to train this model entirely on my MacBook Air without using an AWS instance.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as evidenced by an increase in loss with any additional epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 A plot of the loss can be seen below: